KennethMisund/Exercise-E5-Stream/README.md

 * Step 1: `BookService` must implement singleton patter: it must have a static function `getInstance()` which returns the singleton instance of the class.
 If you did it correctly, you should be able to pass the test `flutter test test/step_2_1.test`.
+X

 * Step 2: Implement asynchronous method in the `BookService` class: `Stream<Book> getBooks`.
 It must return a stream where _books are received from the database_ (this is a simulation).
 Hint: you can simply return the stream you get from `BookRepository.fetchAllBooks`.
+X

 * Step 3: In this step you need to do a transformation on a stream.
 The stream in Step 2 simply returns all the books.
 In this task you need to return titles for each of the books.
 I.e., implement a `BookService`